lzxue/mapbox-gl-js-docs/docs/pages/style-spec/transition.md

 ---
 title: Transition
 id: transition
-description: Transition description
+description: A transition property controls timing for the interpolation between a transitionable style property's previous value and new value.
-contentType: 'Specification'
+contentType: specification
 prependJs:
     - "import InnerSection from '../../components/style-spec/inner-section';"
     - "import Item from '../../components/style-spec/item';"